 Gestational diabetes is unfortunately a common occurrence in pregnancy, affecting thousands of pregnant women in the United States each year.
-If left undiagnosed and untreated, it can lead to a myriad of medical issues for bother mother and baby.
+Failure to diagnose gestational diabetes or treat it properly can lead to a myriad of medical issues for both mother and baby.
+Untreated gestational diabetes may also be a form of medical negligence.

 Gestational Diabetes Statistics and Facts